ElizabethA01/todoList-v1/README.md

 # ToDoList-v1

-I created a to do list using JavaScript, EJS, HTML, CSS and Node.js.

-The link to the website is

-# How to Use

-Type to do item and press + button to add to list.
-Tick the checkbox if an item is completed.
-You can also create custom lists as well.

-# static-template

-# ToDoList-v1

 > A customisable to-do list where the user can add and tick off items.
 > Live demo https://peaceful-dusk-23496.herokuapp.com/